 3.1.2 Prior publication

-Anthropological Theory offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Anthropological Theory offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
-The journal article template can be accessed here.
+The journal article style guide and template can be accessed here.

 Tables should be typed (double line-spaced) on separate sheets and their position indicated by a marginal note in the text.
 All tables should have short descriptive captions with footnotes and their source(s) typed below the tables.